lagunacomputer/homebridge-MotionSensor/README.md

 *update 11/1/2016 ok i got it working!
 We now have Motion Sensors in HomeKit!
 Use an AppleTV4 or the EVE iOS app to create Automation Rules and Triggers!
 See http://www.instructables.com/id/HomeKit-HomeBridge-Siri-Enabled-Arduino-ESP8266-No-1/

+If someone could figure out how to make the motion sensor report back its status in realtime or quicker intervals, possibly by hacking up homebridge-http plugin, it would be most helpful for automation

 {

 "bridge": {